GeNeRT: A Physics-Informed Approach to Intelligent Wireless Channel Modeling via Generalizable Neural Ray Tracing: Polarization-Driven Outgoing Ray Prediction

+The outgoing ray prediction network is designed around reflection physics rather than as an unconstrained attenuation regressor.
+Since the reflected field depends on how the incident electric field decomposes relative to the plane of incidence, we first introduce the Fresnel reflection relation that motivates the subsequent dual-branch polarization design.
 The Fresnel reflection law rigorously defines the reflection attenuation coefficient, which characterizes the signal strength and field distribution of the reflected wave and is directly related to the accuracy of reflected field prediction.
 For simplicity, the reflection coefficient \( \Gamma_n^{(k)} \) is denoted as \( \Gamma^r \) in the following derivations.
 It is defined as

 where \(\mathbf{E}^r\) and \(\mathbf{E}^i\) represent the reflected and incident electric field intensities, respectively.
 However, directly modeling the electric field in 3D space is inherently complex, requiring its decomposition into components perpendicular and parallel to the plane of incidence \cite{rappaport2024wireless}.
 Fig. \ref{E-field decomposition} illustrates the decomposition details of the \gls{EM} wave before and after reflection.
 The incident electric field \(\mathbf{E}^i\) can be decomposed as